nablarch/nablarch-document/en/application_framework/application_framework/handlers/web_interceptor/InjectForm.rst

 .. _inject_form_interceptor:

-InjectForm インターセプター
+InjectForm Interceptor
 ============================

-.. contents:: 目次
+.. contents:: Table of contents
   :depth: 3
   :local:

-入力値に対するバリデーションを行い、生成したフォームオブジェクトをリクエストスコープに設定するインターセプター。
+This interceptor validates the input values and sets the generated form object in the request scope.

-このインターセプターは、業務アクションのメソッドに対して、 :java:extdoc:`InjectForm <nablarch.common.web.interceptor.InjectForm>` を設定することで有効となる。
+This interceptor is enabled by configuring :java:extdoc:`InjectForm <nablarch.common.web.interceptor.InjectForm>` for the business action method.

-インターセプタークラス名
+Interceptor class name
 --------------------------------------------------
 * :java:extdoc:`nablarch.common.web.interceptor.InjectForm`

-モジュール一覧
+Module list
 --------------------------------------------------
 .. code-block:: xml